By CVO Staff

-Boston University enjoys a long history of rowing.
+One of the best rowing colleges in the nation, Boston University enjoys a long history of rowing.
 The university’s men’s rowing teams compete in the Eastern Association of Rowing Colleges (EARC).
 Its women’s teams compete as part of the Eastern Association of Women’s Rowing Colleges (EAWRC).
-The two collectively make up the oldest and most competitive conference in collegiate rowing.
+The two collectively comprise the oldest and most competitive conference in collegiate rowing.
 In recent years, Boston University’s women’s teams have proven to be most successful.
 The Terriers were back-to-back national champions in 1991 and 1992.

 Providence, Rhode Island

 Rowing remains Brown University’s oldest intercollegiate sport.
 A major rival of both Harvard and Yale, Brown has produced 32 Olympic rowers over the years.
-The university boasts a unique advantage when it comes to training rowers: the Seekonk River, known for its strong current and difficult rowing conditions.
+The university boasts a unique advantage regarding training rowers: the Seekonk River, known for its strong current and difficult rowing conditions.
 Since 2000, Brown’s men’s varsity team has won the Ivy League Championships (2008), the Ladies’ Plate Challenge Cup at the prestigious Henley Royal Regatta in London (2009), and swept the events at the Eastern Sprints (2009).
-Meanwhile, the women have taken home a whopping six NCAA championships since 2000, and been runners up twice.
+Meanwhile, the women have taken home a whopping six NCAA championships since 2000 and been runners-up twice.

 Clemson, South Carolina